Entry restrictions and health measures in place in Finland

-From 12 October onwards, a 10-day period of self-isolation is recommended for travellers arriving in Finland from high-incidence countries.
+A 10-day period of self-isolation is recommended for travellers arriving in Finland from high-incidence countries.
 Travellers can shorten their self-isolation period at their discretion if they take two COVID-19 tests and the results are negative.

 Residents of Finland returning from high-incidence countries may, at their discretion, shorten the 10-day period of self-isolation by taking a test at the airport or port as soon as they arrive in Finland, followed by a second test in their home municipality no earlier than 72 hours after the first test.
 Between the tests, self-isolation at home is recommended.

 It is recommended that travellers who do not live in Finland take a COVID-19 test less than 72 hours before arriving in Finland.
 A second test can be taken in Finland no earlier than 72 hours after arriving in Finland.
 Between the tests, self-isolation at the place of accommodation is recommended.
 The self-isolation period will end if the test result is negative.
 If a person’s test result is positive, a doctor specialised in infectious diseases may place them under quarantine.
 They must remain in quarantine until they have recovered.

 If a traveller is staying in Finland for less than 72 hours, they do not need to self-isolate or take a second COVID-19 test.

 People living in Sweden and Estonia may come to work in Finland without a self-isolation period or testing.
 Similarly, day-to-day travel across Finland’s land borders with Sweden and Norway is permitted for residents of border communities without a self-isolation period or testing.
 Restrictions on entry into Finland will be tightened on 27 January 2021.